elchs/LetoDBf/Readme.txt

       LETO_SUM( <cFieldNames>|<cExpr>, [ cFilter ], [xScopeTop], [xScopeBottom] )
+                                                               ==> nSumma| aSumma
-                                                               ==> nSumma if one field or expression passed, or {nSumma1, nSumma2, ...} for several fields The first parameter of leto_sum is a comma separated list of fields or expressions, optional cFilter is a filter condition to be taken instead a possible active filter [ DbSetFilter() ], optional xScope[Top|Bottom] are scope values for an active index order,
+ The first parameter of leto_sum is a comma separated list of fields or expressions, If one single field or expression is passed, a single numeric value is returned, else an array with the sums for multiple given fieldnames/ expressions.
+ Optional <cFilter> is a filter condition to be taken instead a possible active filter [ DbSetFilter() ], optional xScope[Top|Bottom] are scope values for an active index order,
  Example:
-    leto_sum("NumField1,numField2,#", "CharField $ 'elch'", cScopeTop, cScopeBottom )
+    leto_sum( "NumField1, numField2, #", "'JOY' $ cField", cScopeTop, cScopeBottom )
  returns an array with values of sum fields NumField1 and NumField2.

- If "#" symbol passed as field name, leto_sum returns a count of evaluated records, f.e: leto_sum("Sum1,Sum2,Sum1+Sum2,#", cFilter, cScopeTop, cScopeBottom)
+ If "#" symbol passed as field name, leto_sum returns a count of evaluated records, f.e:
-                                                               ==> {nSum1, nSum2, nSum3, nCount}
- If only one field name or expression is passed, leto_sum() returns a numeric value
+    leto_sum( "Sum1, Sum2, Sum1+Sum2, #", cFilter, cScopeTop, cScopeBottom) --> { nSum1, nSum2, nSum3, nCount }

+      LETO_GROUPBY( cGroup, cFields, [ cFilter ], [ xScopeTop ], [ xScopeBottom ] )
-      LETO_GROUPBY( cGroup, <cFields>|<cExpr>, [cFilter], [xScopeTop], [xScopeBottom]) ==> aValues
+                                                               ==> aValues
-                                                               {{xGroup1, nSumma1, nSumma2, ...}, ...}
+ This function returns a two-dimensional array in format: { { xGroup1, nSumma1, nSumma2, ...}, ... }
+ <cGroup> and <cFields> can utilize functions, aka can be an expression instead of only a plain fieldname.

- This function return two-dimensional array.
-The first element of each row is a value of <cGroup> field, elements from 2 - sum of comma separated fields or expressions, represented in <cFields>.
+ Resulting array: first element of each sub-array is the value of the <cGroup> field, the others are the numeric sum of the fields/ expressions.
- If "#" symbol passed as field name in cFields, leto_groupby return a count of evaluated records in each group
+ If "#" symbol is passed as fieldname in cFields, a count of evaluated records for the group is returned.

       LETO_ISFLTOPTIM()                                        ==> lFilterOptimized